South Florida teen rapper remains hospitalized after shooting

 Family members say Moore is currently sedated and is not talking.

-Moore is well-known to fans as rapper C-Glizzy who has thousnads of followers on social media and performs in concerts nationwide.
+Moore is well-known to fans as rapper C-Glizzy, who has thousands of followers on social media and performs in concerts nationwide.

 The Broward Sheriff's Office is investigating the shooting.